- Download our Moving to Madrid Guide (PDF)

 Expats will find that healthcare in Madrid is supported by numerous public facilities as well as a diverse private sector.

 As is the case with all other regions in Spain, the national government provides basic coordination and legislation, and the regional administration is in charge of managing and planning public healthcare.

 During a short-term visit, EU citizens can use their European Health Insurance Card (EHIC) to access state healthcare here.
 UK citizens can make use of their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.

 Those moving to Madrid permanently can access free healthcare once they begin to pay into social security, a facility that can only be arranged by those expats with residence permits who have obtained an Empadronamiento, an NIE number and a health card.
 For working expats, this payment is usually arranged through an employer as an automatic deduction from the employee’s salary.
 Self-employed expats will have to pay into social security themselves to begin receiving free healthcare.

-There is an impressive range of public hospitals in Madrid, and a large network of healthcare centres and pharmacies, but many expats prefer to utilise private healthcare in Madrid.
+There is an impressive range of public hospitals and an extensive network of healthcare centres and pharmacies in Madrid, but many expats prefer to utilise private healthcare in Madrid.
 This sector eliminates the long queues that often plague the public system and provides individuals with more choice when it comes to specialists and practitioners.
 Expats will need to have comprehensive private insurance if they wish to take advantage of these facilities.

 Hospitals in Madrid